-The Minnesota Early Childhood Risk and Reach Report describes indicators of early childhood development county by county.
-Authors include Elizabeth Carlson, Ph.D., ICD affiliate graduate faculty and director of ICD's infant and early childhood mental health training program.
+The Minnesota Early Childhood Risk, Reach, and Resilience Report describes indicators of early childhood development county by county.
+Authors include Elizabeth Carlson, PhD, ICD affiliate graduate faculty and director of ICD's infant and early childhood mental health training program.
 The project is sponsored by a partnership of the University of Minnesota, Wilder Research, and Minnesota Departments of Health, Education, and Human Services, with funding from the Irving Harris Foundation.
-View a report overview and indicators by specific county in Minnesota.
+View a report summary, the full report, and an interactive map that highlights indicators by county in Minnesota.

 In this video produced by the Minnesota Department of Education, ICD Director Megan Gunnar, PhD, joins Nikole Logan, Childcare Partnership Coordinator in the Office of Early Learning at St. Paul Public Schools, and Carol Schjei, Kindergarten Teacher at Hamline Elementary School, to discuss the important role kindergarten plays in the life and development of a young child.